Skip to main content

 Does this work with Elasticsearch running in Kubernetes?

 Yes.
-Set endpoint to the Elasticsearch service DNS (e.g., http://elasticsearch.default.svc.cluster.local:9200) and inject credentials via a Kubernetes secret.
-The Collector can run as a sidecar or DaemonSet.
+Set endpoint to the Elasticsearch service DNS (e.g. http://elasticsearch.default.svc.cluster.local:9200) and inject credentials through a Kubernetes secret.
+The Collector can run as a sidecar or a Deployment.

 How do I monitor a multi-node Elasticsearch cluster?